 - Function editor

 Ease of Use

-The HP 50g graphing calculator contains an easily accessible keyboard with color coded buttons for both functions and numbers.
+The HP 50g graphing calculator contains an easily accessible keyboard with color-coded buttons for both functions and numbers.
 The keypad layout is similar to that of both Texas Instruments and Casio calculators; however, one of the major differences is that lack of a SHIFT or 2ND key.

 These keys are replaced by a white arrow and an orange arrow, which both lead to two different functions labeled above the main buttons.
-This saves even more time, since more functions are able to be “shortcutted” through the main keypad without need to use the menus.
+This saves even more time, since more functions are able to be “shortcutted” through the main keypad without the need to use the menus.

 The HP 50g has a very interesting key recognition: if you press a key before letting go of the other, it will recognize both key presses.
 However, if you press the same key twice very quickly to type a number such as “33”, it will only register the first press for 3, which can be frustrated when inputting long strings.

 The HP 50g has a compact boxy design and grayscale screen, both designed to be resistant to daily wear and tear.
 This means resistance to falls, drops, and impacts against hard surfaces.
 The only parts of the calculator that require replacement are its batteries, and/or optional SD card.

 Due to the increased workload of the CAS system, the HP 50g boasts a 2.5 MB combined memory.
 Furthermore, the memory is able to be boosted in the future if required with an SD card.

 This calculator is able to conduct lightning-fast calculations, perfect for any student or professional.
 However, the real question is whether it is able to beat the titan of graphing calculators: the TI nSpire CX CAS, which is also good for AP Calculus.
 When solving the same integral, the TI nSpire indeed showed a faster solve time of about a tenth a second.

 This may not seem like much, but after conducting tens of thousands of calculations, the time saved translates into hours.
 The choice to save money or save time is up to you.